Cleveland Pools: Restoration

 The restoration cost £9.3 million, over £6 million from the National Lottery Heritage Fund plus additional funding from Historic England, Sport England and several charitable funders.
 The former children's pool became a terraced area with water treatment and heating equipment underneath.

 The pools were planned to be open for a preview swim on 10 September 2022, with full opening a week later, but this was postponed to 24 September 2022 due to the death of Queen Elizabeth II.
 A water source heat pump to enable warm water bathing, and a river bus pontoon, are planned to be installed in 2023.
+The pool suffered a number of problems over winter 2022, including flooding and contractual delays, and fully reopened to swimmers on 10 September 2023, though without the heat pump operating.

+In 2023 the baths won an Europa Nostra Awards for outstanding projects from the UK.

+Flood damage in January of 2024 resulted in a further, indefinite, closure of the pools while investigation work is underway.

 Architecture

 The swimming baths are in a walled garden, which used to include seating, and includes mature trees.
 The cottage and changing rooms are laid out as a Georgian crescent.

 Pools

 The P-shaped pool is flanked by a caretaker's cottage and six changing rooms each side in a mock-Georgian Crescent.
 It is 41 m long and 9.17 m wide with an average depth of 1.8 m.
 The rectangular upper pool is 15 m by 6 m and has an average depth of 1 m.
 Both pools have rendered brick walls with terracotta blocks used for the edging.